gedonawais/WeatherDevice/README.md

 ```bash
 sudo raspi-config
 ```
-Set System Date and Time, WLAN Country in Localisation menu Set Wireless LAN SSID and Password (for wifi)
+Set System Date and Time and WLAN Country in the Localisation menu Set Wireless LAN SSID and Password (for wifi)

 Navigate to: